cma2015/deepTS/README.md

 ## How to use deepTS

 - Tutorials for deepTS: https://github.com/chenzhuod/deepTS/blob/master/Tutorials/User_mannual.md
-- Test datasets referred in the tutorials for deepTS: XXX
+- Test datasets referred in the tutorials for deepTS: https://github.com/chenzhuod/deepTS/blob/master/Test_data/README.md

 ## News and updates